pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-origin-list.md

 ## Examples

+Show the list of origins configured for the Public CDN

 ```sh
 spo cdn origin list
 ```

-shows the list of origins configured for the Public CDN
+Show the list of origins configured for the Private CDN

 ```sh
 spo cdn origin list -t Private
 ```

-shows the list of origins configured for the Private CDN

 ## More information